This set of Genetic Engineering Quiz focuses on “Bacteriophage Lambda – 2”.

 b) Cro protein inactivates the PRM promoter

-c) The Q protein is responsible for expression of late genes
+c) The Q protein is responsible for the expression of late genes

 d) cII protein is required for the lytic life cycle to continue